oibur/bryans_pokemontcg_counter/README.md

 # python-project-2021
 Bryan McGill

-My project displays how many cards each Pokemon has been featured on over the 94 standard TCG sets.
-Using JSON files I found at https://github.com/PokemonTCG/pokemon-tcg-data
+My project displays how many times each Pokemon has been featured on a card, over the 94 standard TCG sets.

-Project includes a README file that explains the following:
-    a) A one paragraph or longer description of what your project is
-    b) Which 3+ features you have included from the below lists to meet the requirements
-    c) Any special instructions required for the reviewer to run your project *) Features List Below
+-Using JSON files I found at https://github.com/PokemonTCG/pokemon-tcg-data (Feature#5) I cut the data I needed using a loop function (Feature#6(1/3)) in dexlist_from_json.py.
+-Then I compile the data lists from each JSON file into one data list (Feature#3) using another loop function (Feature#6(2/3)) in compile_dexlists.py.
+-Finally I call a loop function (Feature#6(3/3)) in manipulate_data.py to create a .txt file that displays (Feature#12) how many times each Pokemon has been featured on a card.
+-To reproduce this txt file simply run manipulate_dexlists.py

+***Features still to add!***
+13) Visualize data in a graph, chart, or other visual representation of data

+16) Use pandas, matplotlib, and/or numpy to perform a data analysis project.
+Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display

 ***February 15, 2021 - Update***
 Step 1 - Complete through JSON files.